 AB Science initiated a phase 3 study to assess the safety and efficacy of masitinib in combination with docetaxel in first line metastatic castrate resistant prostate cancer.
 Primary endpoint of the study is progression-free-survival (PFS).

-Recruitment of the study has been completed.
+Recruitment of the study has been completed and the study met its predefined primary endpoint.